The Full Portuguese Way Cycle

 • More

-Today, you'll cycle along quiet country roads, passing a mix of churches and historic sites.
-You'll cycle through eucalyptus and pine forests before arriving in Arcos in the afternoon.
-If you prefer to spend more time in Porto, an optional afternoon transfer from Porto to Arcos is available.
+Cycle along quiet country roads, passing a mix of churches and historic sites.
+Experience the rich history of this ancient pilgrimage as you pedal through eucalyptus and pine forests, arriving in the charming village of Arcos.
+For those who wish to spend more time in Porto, an afternoon transfer option is available.

 Read more